 The number one reason customers abandon online shopping carts during checkout is that they find the shipping, taxes, and other fees too high.
 These “excessive costs” account for 60 percent of abandoned carts, according to email marketing solutions provider Moosend.

-Offering coupon codes, sale items, or shipping discounts—all of which you can manage with Square Online Store—can help grow your customer base quickly as you start to sell products online.
+Offering coupon codes, sale items, or shipping discounts—all of which you can manage with Square Online Store and Square Marketing can help grow your customer base quickly as you start to sell products online.

 For example, outdoor clothing retailer The Buffalo Co. offers free shipping on orders over $100.
 The company also offers a 10-percent-off coupon to customers who sign up for its newsletter, which promises to alert readers about deals and special offers before anyone else.